JaYani55/Stria-LM/readme.md

+Vision: An extensible vector database framework to store actor data for LLMs, QA pairs for fine-tuning or scrape, transform and store context data for RAG.

 # Stria-LM: Portable, File-Based Retrieval Models

 Stria-LM is a lightweight framework for building, managing, and querying retrieval-based chatbot models.
 The core philosophy is **simplicity and portability**.
 Each "trained" model is a self-contained SQLite database file that can be easily copied, shared, and deployed.